ops-snappy/ops-restd/tests/ops-restd_test.md

 ```

 ### Description
-This test case verifies if the configuration was set correctly by comparing user configuration (input) with the output of ovsdb read.
+This test case verifies if the configuration was set correctly by comparing user configuration (input) with the output of OVSDB read.

- 1. Connect the OpenSwitch to Ubuntu workstation as shown in the topology diagram.
+ 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
  2. Configure the IPV4 address on the switch management interfaces.
  3. Configure the IPV4 address on the Ubuntu workstation.
  4. This script validates if the input configuration is updated correctly in the OVSDB by comparing output configuration (read from OVSDB after write) with user input configuration.

-### Test Result Criteria
+### Test result criteria
-#### Test Pass Criteria
+#### Test pass criteria
-The test case is pass if the input configuration matches the output configuration (read from OVSDB after write).
+The test case passes if the input configuration matches the output configuration (read from OVSDB after write).

-#### Test Fail Criteria
+#### Test fail criteria
 The test case is failing if the input configuration does not match the output configuration (read from OVSDB after write).